APEM-LTD/hetoolkit/README.md

     biology and flow data;
 -   `plot_sitepca` for summarising environmental characteristics of biological sampling sites;
--   `plot_rngflows` for Visualising the range of flow conditions experienced historically at a site;
+-   `plot_rngflows` for visualising the range of flow conditions experienced historically at a site;
 -   `model_cv` and `model_logocv` for performing cross-validation on
     linear mixed-effects models and hierarchical generalized additive